 The Great Homework Debate: Should Kids Have Homework?

+I wrote this article one year ago and I still feel the same way about homework.
+It’s unnecessary and creates more chaos in my household than I would like to admit.
 The debate over whether kids should have homework has been a hot topic for quite a few years.
 It generates opinions on both sides.
 Some argue that homework is a crucial part of a child’s education, while others argue that it is unnecessary and can cause stress and anxiety in children.
 As a mom of an elementary student, a mom of a middle school student, and a teacher of high schoolers, I am not a fan of homework.

 Yes, I said what I said.
 I do not like homework in any way, shape or form.
+Homework is seriously the worst!

 My perspective as a teacher is that many kids do not like school as it is, so why give them extra work?
 Homework is often counterproductive.
 Teachers teach a lesson, then students practice in class by completing some type of activity from the lesson, only to also have to complete something else at home to reinforce the lesson?
 It’s not necessary, as students should be able to master the majority of material in class.
 Homework usually involves paper and pencil tasks, and it is not highly engaging or relevant to the real-world.
 In addition, giving homework adds more to a teacher’s plate and becomes one more thing that has to be graded.
-It’s not fun for anyone involved in the homework process: kids, parents and teachers.
+It’s not fun for anyone involved in the homework process: kids, parents or teachers.

 While homework has its potential benefits, the reality is that it can be a source of stress and anxiety for both kids and their families.
 As a mom and a teacher, I believe that in lieu of homework, kids should be encouraged to read and study.
 Kids need time to relax, engage in extracurricular activities, and spend time with their families.
 Instead of assigning homework, teachers can encourage students to read for pleasure and review class material in their own time, without the pressure of completing extra assigned tasks.